Walk in Dentist in Houston, TX

 Experiencing sudden bleeding or severe pain in the mouth, or have lost fillings, cracked or knocked-out tooth due to an accident, or the signs of inflammation like fever, swelling, redness appear around the mouth and gums?
 Then it is recommended that you seek dental care because you are experiencing a dental emergency.
-A dental emergency is a serious dental problem which involves the teeth and the surrounding tissues.
+A dental emergency is a serious dental problem that involves the teeth and the surrounding tissues.
 It is given high importance because the situation can worsen if not treated immediately.
 Emergency dental care is a way of receiving immediate treatment thus leading to a quick recovery.
 Fast and speedy dental care and treatment can help in preventing further damage to teeth and mouth.
-Time is precious when it comes to dental emergencies, every second counts.
+Time is precious when it comes to dental emergencies, every second count.
 So dentists at URBN Dental provide timely emergency dental care outside of the usual working hours or days for you.
 Book an appointment now with highly recommended walk in dentists near you.